Energy-Sparks/energy-sparks-data-pipeline/README.md

 .env.production
 ```

-In each file, add a `ROLLBAR_ACCESS_TOKEN` environment variable with the right
+In each file, add a `ROLLBAR_ACCESS_TOKEN` environment variable - for test and
-token.
-For test and production, use the same token as the equivalent
+production, use the same token as the equivalent environments in the live main
-environments in the live main application and for development, use the test
+application and for development, use the test environment token.
-environment token.

 Make sure you have docker installed (`brew install --cask docker`) or
 [download the Apple Chip version](http://docker.com)